top of page

 Expertise you can trust

-I became a certified coach way back in 2003, and, since 2013, I’ve worked exclusively with clients experiencing the executive function challenges that come with ADHD, anxiety and other manifestations of neurodivergence.
+I became a certified coach way back in 2003, and I’ve worked exclusively with clients experiencing executive function challenges since 2013.
+I’ve spent thousands of hours working with clients navigating complex, real-world demands.

-• Professional Certified Coach (PCC) with the International Coach Federation
+• Professional Certified Coach (PCC), International Coach Federation

-• Certified Professional Co-Active Coach (CPCC) through The Co-Active Training Institute
+• Certified Professional Co-Active Coach (CPCC), Co-Active Training Institute

-At the news service that brought me to Washington, DC, I helped lead an award-winning staff and earned company recognition for managing change.
+Before becoming a coach, I spent more than a decade as a journalist.
+At the news service that brought me to Washington, DC, I helped lead an award-winning staff and received company recognition for managing organizational change.
 I earned my degree in journalism from Northwestern University.

 Credentials